Fort Worth jury deliberating whether man kidnapped his ex

-A Tarrant County jury is deliberating whether Christopher Revill kidnapped his ex-girlfriend who has been missing for nearly three years.
+A Tarrant County jury has found Christopher Revill guilty of kidnapping his ex-girlfriend who has been missing for nearly three years.

-Revill, 35, is charged with aggravated kidnapping in the disappearance of Typhenie Johnson in October 2016.
+Revill, 35, was convicted Thursday morning of aggravated kidnapping in the disappearance of Typhenie Johnson in October 2016.
 Johnson has not been seen or heard from since, and her loved ones continue to look for her.

 Arrest records show Revill was the last person seen with Johnson and that her personal items were found in Revill's family's backyard.